 curve-first 3D modeling, for beginners

-9-bitA 3D modeling room for beginner design students.
-The working fork of ALYUS — a museum room next door — with modern math under period chrome.
+9-bitpoints — a curve-first 3D modeling room for beginning design students, with three complexity levels that grow with you.
+The next-gen line of ALYUS — a museum room next door — with modern math under period chrome.

 Points is a teaching tool.
-A student draws a single Bézier curve in the left view and watches a surface emerge in the right view — revolved, extruded, swept, or lofted into 3D, depending on which operation is set.
+A student draws a single Bézier curve in the left view and watches a surface emerge in the right view — revolved, extruded, swept, lofted, or built as a curve network, depending on which operation is set.
 The 3D view auto-orbits so the user never has to learn pan / orbit / dolly to see their form, though a click-and-drag tilts the camera manually when they want a different angle.

 The curve and its relationship to a procedural form is the dynamic.
 Everything else recedes — the dithered field behind it, the period-amber handles, the workstation-green chrome — so the wet cyan-and-magenta line in the middle of the canvas is the only place attention has to go.
 That is also the pedagogy: a curve is enough.